Hyperbaric medicine: Contraindications

 Pregnancy is not a relative contraindication to hyperbaric oxygen treatments, although it may be for underwater diving.
 In cases where a pregnant woman has carbon monoxide poisoning there is evidence that lower pressure (2.0 ATA) HBOT treatments are not harmful to the fetus, and that the risk involved is outweighed by the greater risk of the untreated effects of CO on the fetus (neurologic abnormalities or death.)
-In pregnant patients, HBO therapy has been shown to be safe for the fetus when given at appropriate levels and “doses” (durations).
+In pregnant patients, HBO therapy has been shown to be safe for the fetus when given at appropriate levels and "doses" (durations).
 In fact, pregnancy lowers the threshold for HBO treatment of carbon monoxide-exposed patients.
 This is due to the high affinity of fetal hemoglobin for CO.

-Therapeutic principles
+Mechanism of action

 The therapeutic consequences of HBOT and recompression result from multiple effects.

-Clinical pressure (2.0-3.0 Bar)
+Pressure

 The increased overall pressure is of therapeutic value in the treatment of decompression sickness and air embolism as it provides a physical means of reducing the volume of inert gas bubbles within the body; Exposure to this increased pressure is maintained for a period long enough to ensure that most of the bubble gas is dissolved back into the tissues, removed by perfusion and eliminated in the lungs.

 The improved concentration gradient for inert gas elimination (oxygen window) by using a high partial pressure of oxygen increases the rate of inert gas elimination in the treatment of decompression sickness.

 For many other conditions, the therapeutic principle of HBOT lies in its ability to drastically increase partial pressure of oxygen in the tissues of the body.
 The oxygen partial pressures achievable using HBOT are much higher than those achievable while breathing pure oxygen under normobaric conditions (i.e. at normal atmospheric pressure).
 This effect is achieved by an increase in the oxygen transport capacity of the blood.
 At normal atmospheric pressure, oxygen transport is limited by the oxygen binding capacity of hemoglobin in red blood cells and very little oxygen is transported by blood plasma.
 Because the hemoglobin of the red blood cells is almost saturated with oxygen at atmospheric pressure, this route of transport cannot be exploited any further.
 Oxygen transport by plasma, however, is significantly increased using HBOT because of the higher solubility of oxygen as pressure increases.

-Proangiogenic stem progenitor cell mobilization

-A study suggests that exposure to hyperbaric oxygen (HBOT) might also mobilize stem/progenitor cells from the bone marrow by a nitric oxide-dependent mechanism.

-Low pressure hyperoxia, stem progenitor cell mobilization and inflammatory cytokine expression

-A more recent study suggests that stem cell mobilization, similar to that seen in the Thom study, is also invoked at relative normo-baric pressure with a significantly smaller increase in oxygen concentration.
-This study also found a significant decrease in the expression of the systemic inflammatory cytokine TNF-α in venous blood.
-These results suggest that hyperbaria may not be required to invoke the transcriptional responses seen at higher partial pressures of oxygen and that the effect is due solely to oxygen.